Title

 And for the support of this Declaration, with a firm reliance on the protection of divine Providence, we mutually pledge to each other our lives, our fortunes and our sacred honor.

-With a final declaration in hand, on July 2, a second vote is taken on the Lee resolution with Pennsylvania and New York still hanging in the balance.
+With a final Declaration in hand, a second vote is taken on the Lee resolution on July 2, with Pennsylvania and New York still hanging in the balance.
 When both vote “aye,” the motion passes, and the break with Britain becomes official.

-Two days later, on July 4, delegates sign the formal Declaration of Independence and the new nation is born.
-Once this declaration is made public, Franklin tells his colleagues, “…now we must, indeed, all hang together, or most assuredly we shall all hang separately.”
+Once this declaration is made public, Franklin tells his colleagues, “now we must, indeed, all hang together, or most assuredly we shall all hang separately.”

 Sidebar: A Glaring Deletion Regarding Slavery

-It occurs in the original list of “indictments” against King George—the charge being that he has been responsible for introducing and sustaining slavery in the colonies.
+It occurs in the original list of “indictments” against King George – the charge being that he has been responsible for introducing and sustaining slavery in the colonies.

 He has waged cruel war against human nature itself, violating its most sacred rights of life and liberty in the persons of a distant people who never offended him, captivating and carrying them into slavery in another hemisphere, or to incur miserable death in their transportation thither.